 Forget the high-end designer shops that line the Strip and just go straight to Las Vegas North Premium Outlets where you’ll find designer shopping and high-end brands include Burberry, Tory Burch and Dolce & Gabbana, at a fraction of the cost.
 The city’s bus system (the Strip & Downtown Express route) offers frequent, daily service from various spots along the Strip to the outlets.
 An all-access day pass is US$8.

-American Coney Island at the D Las Vegas Casino Hotel on Fremont is known for its specially seasoned Dearborn sausages (a family-run company based in Detroit), try the Coney Island Hot Dog with chili, mustard and onions for US$3.85.
-Or, if you want to try a celebrity chef restaurant for less, head to Bobby Flay’s aptly named Bobby’s Burger Palace for the Crunchburger made with an Angus beef, turkey or chicken patty and topped with cheese and potato chips for US$8.95.
+American Coney Island (open 24 hours) at the D Las Vegas Casino Hotel on Fremont is known for its specially seasoned Dearborn sausages (a family-run company based in Detroit), try the Coney Island Hot Dog with chili, mustard and onions for US$3.85.
+Or, if you want to try a celebrity chef restaurant for less, head to Bobby Flay’s aptly named Bobby’s Burger Palace for the Crunchburger made with an Angus beef, turkey or chicken patty and topped with cheese and potato chips for US$6.95.

 Sin City Brewing Co. is helmed by brewmaster Rich Johnson who follows the traditional German principles of brewing called Reinheitsgebot or the German Beer Purity Law, which limits the number of ingredients used in beer.
 Visit one of the microbrewery’s four locations to sample craft beers, such as Sin City Weisse, which is a traditional hefeweizen and Sin City IPA, starting at US$7.